snapappointments/bootstrap-select/README.md

 ### Bootstrap 4 Support

 This version currently does not support Bootstrap 4 officially.
-Bootstrap 4 support was added in v1.13.0-beta, available [here](https://github.com/snapappointments/bootstrap-select/releases)
+We are looking to keep it updated to the new Bootstrap version, do you want to help us?

 ### Running documentation locally